przepompownia/phpcd.vim/README.md

 ## Usage

-~~First, in the project directory, run `composer install` to install all the dependent packages and generate the autoload file.~~
+~~First, in the project directory, run `composer install --no-dev` to install all the dependent packages and generate the autoload file.~~
 The **composer** is not required any more.
 However, if you want to let phpcd work with your project, you must to make a **autoload** file for your project.

 If you use composer, composer will make the `vendor/autoload.php`. phpcd will use `vendor/autoload.php` automatically.